 There are no specific laws forbidding prostitution in Bulgaria and is considered a legal activity in itself.
 All forms of organised prostitution are illegal including pimping, brothels and prostitution rings.

 Bulgaria has had a lot of negative attention over the last few decades as a transit country for human trafficking and this has forced the government to crack down on organised criminals.
-However, the independent sex scene is tolerated by the authorities and, though there are no official red light districts, there are areas in the big cities where you are almost guaranteed to be able to pick up a street hooker.
+However, the independent sex scene is tolerated by the authorities and, though there are no official red light districts, there are areas in the big cities where street prostitution is prevalent.